Of all the articles I’ve ever written, this one about my contempt for capri pants, written on a whim several years ago, is my most popular.

 We can do better.

-Why do Retailers Still Make Capris?
+Why Do Retailers Still Make Capris?

 Yet women keep buying them because they think they are the only warm weather alternative to shorts.